rragasa/react-basics-bootcamp/tasks/Step3.md

 ## Logic

 This component will be the user's second step, where they should provide people's names.
 They will be navigated here once they have clicked "Next" during the previous step.
-This components will be rendering a form with as many user input fields as the number selected in the previous step.
+This component will be rendering a form with as many user input fields as the number selected in the previous step.

 Only one component can be displayed at a time.
 A flag in the `App` component's `state` (`step`) should always describe which step the user is currently at, in order for the correct component to be displayed.

-Therefore, another flag (`selectedParticipants`) in the `App` component's `state` should store the user's selection of the first step and the function which handles the form's submission should prevent the default logic of a page reload, should update the necessary flags and finally, update the `state`'s flag `step`, which keeps the user's current step.
+Another flag (`selectedParticipants`) in the `App` component's `state` should store the user's selection of the first step and the function which handles the form's submission should prevent the default logic of a page reload, update the necessary flags and finally, update the `state`'s flag `step`, which keeps the user's current step.
 This function should do something only when there is a selection.

 ## Steps